Management courses

 Risk management

-If you've set your sights on becoming a risk manager but didn't study the subject at undergraduate level, you could consider a Masters qualification to help you gain a foothold in the profession.
+If you've set your sights on becoming a risk manager but didn't study the subject, you could consider a Masters qualification to help you gain a foothold in the profession.

-However, graduates of non-relevant degrees can still achieve an entry-level role by studying for the Institute of Risk Management's (IRM) Level 5 International Certificate in Enterprise Risk Management.
+Graduates of non-relevant degrees can secure an entry-level role by studying for the Level 5 International Certificate in Enterprise Risk Management from the Institute of Risk Management (IRM).

-This qualification is an introductory qualification, perfect for candidates at the beginning of their risk career.
-No previous experience or qualifications are necessary, and the certificate usually takes five to ten months to complete online.
+This introductory qualification is perfect for candidates at the beginning of their careers.
+No previous experience or qualifications are necessary, and the certificate usually takes six to nine months to complete online.
+It costs £1,980 for non-members.

-Graduates of a relevant degree can study for the Level 6 International Diploma in Enterprise Risk Management - a postgraduate-standard qualification for risk professionals.
+If you have a relevant degree, you can study for the Level 6 International Diploma in Enterprise Risk Management, a postgraduate-standard qualification for risk professionals.
+It can take up to three years and costs £975 for each of the four modules.

 The Digital Risk Management Certificate brings risk management into the present day, equipping students with the tools and understanding to manage risk in an increasingly digital world.
-The course takes six to nine months to complete and provides a detailed introduction to cyber security principles and practices.
+The course takes six to nine months and provides a detailed introduction to cyber security principles and practices.
+It costs £1,095.
 Read more about cyber security training.

 Online management courses

-While many of the universities and professional bodies listed above now offer part-time and distance learning options for those who need to fit their study around other commitments, there are times when you're just looking to hone your skills or take a short course in the subject.
+While many universities and professional bodies listed above offer part-time and distance learning options for those who need to fit their study around other commitments, there may be times when you're just looking to hone your skills or take a short course.

-Often free, or at low cost, online management courses are available from a number of dedicated online learning providers, including:
+Often free or at low cost, online management courses are available from dedicated online learning providers, including:

 - Coursera - Management Courses